yazaroual/GildedRose-Refactoring-Kata/README.md

 - **"Aged Brie"** actually increases in `Quality` the older it gets.
 Quality increases by 2 each day after SellIn.
 - **"Sulfuras"**, being a legendary item, never has to be sold or decreases in `Quality`. `SellIn` never decreases.
 - **"Backstage passes"**, like aged brie, increases in `Quality` as its `SellIn` value approaches;
+    - `Quality` increases by 1 when there are more than 10 days
-    - `Quality` increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but
+    - `Quality` increases by 2 when there are 10 days or less
+    - `Quality` increases by 3 when there are 5 days or less
     - `Quality` drops to 0 after the concert
 - **"Sulfuras"** is a legendary item and as such its Quality is 80 and it never alters.